ivycat/spurs/README.md

 ### Google Fonts

 You can add google fonts url inside `sass/theme.scss` file directly.
-At the top of the files you can your google fonts url like below.
+At the top of the files you need to add google fonts url like below.
 `@import url("https://fonts.googleapis.com/css2?family=Lato:wght@400;700&display=swap");`

 ### JavaScript / jQuery

 Inside `src/js/` directory, there is a file named `custom-javascript.js` .
-You need to write all of your JavaScript in this file.
+You need to write all of your JavaScript code in this file.
 Gulp watcher automatcally watch this file when you write any code inside this file.

 If you need any other file for JavaScript, you can put that file here in this directory.
 In that case, you need to add that file name in the `gulpfile.js` inside `script` function.
 Then gulp will automatically watch this file.

-In this way, gulp will concat all the files into a one file and minify that file.
+Gulp will concat all the files inside `src/js/` into a one file and minify.
 In this case it will create `theme.min.js` and `theme.js` inside `js` folder of root directory.

-If you don't want to compile and minify your another JavaScript file into a one file, you can simply put your another JavaScript file inside `js` directory and enqueue it directly inside `enqueue.php` file in `inc` folder.
+If you don't want to compile and minify your another JavaScript file into a one file, you can simply put that JavaScript file inside `js` directory and enqueue it directly inside `inc/enqueue.php` file.

 ### Page Templates